Aug 18, 2025 Chinenye Ozowara

 • Predictability: Set a schedule or cadence for communication and stick to it.

-• Accessibility and inclusion: provide translation if needed, alternative formats (information sheets, videos, etc.), and ensure accessible venues and tools.
+• Accessibility and inclusion: Provide translation if needed, alternative formats (information sheets, videos, etc.), and ensure accessible venues and tools.

-• Consistency with flexibility: maintain core messages while adapting depth and format to each stakeholder group.
+• Consistency with flexibility: Maintain core messages while adapting depth and format to each stakeholder group.

-• Transparency: plan to explain the basis for decisions and show how input influenced outcomes.
+• Transparency: Plan to explain the basis for decisions and show how input influenced outcomes.

 Step 4: Implement your stakeholder communication plan